Loading...

 • Quantity per Lot: This is exchanged decided and is system filled.
 The quantity per lot for Nifty 50 is 75.

 • Price: The current trading price of the Option will be prefilled in the box.
-However, you can enter your own price (increase/decrease) at which you want to trade.
+However, you can enter the price (increase/decrease) at which you want to trade.
 Your order will only be executed when the index reaches that price.

 Click on the 'Place Order' button and done.